The magnetic compass is the primary navigation aid for most light aeroplanes.

-> It is assumed that the DI has failed or is unreliable so should be removed from the pilot's scan.
+It's assumed that the DI has failed, or is unreliable, so should be removed from the pilot's scan.
 As the simple plan view of the compass rose is easy to interpret and is what the student has memorised, some other instrument, preferably orientated with north always at the top, is substituted for the DI.

 There are several methods available.

-Firstly – and best – the back of the cover used to hide the DI could have a drawing printed on it that shows the error or correction associated with each cardinal and intermediate heading.
+First – and best – the back of the cover used to hide the DI could have a drawing printed on it that shows the error or correction associated with each cardinal and intermediate heading (see Figure 4).

 The first step in visualising which way to turn, is to read the compass.
 This heading is plotted on the substitute.